ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 ### Quiz 1.5

-\>\>To develop secure software you should always rigorously develop all the requirements, then develop your complete design, and only then begin implementing the software.
+\>\>To develop secure software, you should always rigorously develop all the requirements, then develop your complete design, and only then begin implementing the software.
 True or False?<<

 ( ) True